RaspberryPiFoundation/picozero/docs/developing.rst

 The tests are design to be run on a Raspberry Pi Pico.

-1. Install the `picozero <https://pypi.org/project/picozero/>`_ package.
+1. Install the `picozero <https://pypi.org/project/picozero/>`_ package

-2. Install the `micropython-unittest <https://pypi.org/project/micropython-unittest/>`_ package.
+2. Install the `micropython-unittest <https://pypi.org/project/micropython-unittest/>`_ package

-3. Copy the ``test_picozero.py`` to the pico.
+3. Copy the ``test_picozero.py`` file to the Pico

-4. Run the ``test_picozero.py`` file.
+4. Run the ``test_picozero.py`` file

-If a test fails it is helpful to be able to see verbose error messages.
-To see error messages you need to modify the ``lib/unittest.py`` file on the pico.
+If a test fails, it is helpful to be able to see verbose error messages.
+To see error messages, you need to modify the ``lib/unittest.py`` file on the Pico.

 Locate the following code in the ``run_class`` function::